 This study will enrol 30 children from three major paediatric trauma centres in Queensland admitted with severe traumatic bleeding.
 Time to administration of fibrinogen replacement and the effect of fibrinogen levels will be measured.READ MORE

-Children may present to an emergency department with life threatening conditions that require immediate treatment to support their breathing to allow enough oxygen to be supplied to the body.
+When a child presents to an emergency department, or is admitted to the intensive care unit because of a life-threatening condition, they may need immediate treatment to support their breathing.
 In these circumstances a child is given medication to put them to sleep and the airway is secured with the insertion of a tube into the windpipe.
-This transition from spontaneous breathing awake to controlled respiration under anaesthetic via a breathing tube is called intubation and is associated with a high risk for low oxygen levels in the body or low blood pressure.
+This transition from spontaneous breathing when a child is awake to controlled respiration under anaesthetic via a breathing tube is called intubation.
+This procedure is technically challenging and is often associated with low oxygen levels in children.

-Newer methods to avoid these risks are currently the subject of many trials.
-In our study we investigate a new approach to prevent a drop in oxygen levels during intubation using high flow oxygen delivery.
-We have tested this method in children with healthy lungs undergoing anaesthesia for elective surgery and we found that we can maintain oxygen levels more than twice as long as using standard intubation methods.
+New methods of intubation which reduce the risk of oxygen levels becoming low are continually developed and safely tested through clinical trials.
+The Trans-nasal Humidified Rapid Insufflation Ventilatory Exchange in children requiring emergency intubation (Kids THRIVE) is one of these clinical trials.
+In this study, we investigated a new approach to prevent a drop in oxygen levels during intubation using high flow oxygen delivery.
+We tested this method in children with healthy lungs undergoing anaesthesia for elective surgery and we found that we can maintain oxygen levels more than twice as long as using standard intubation methods.
 These findings would allow the operator in emergency settings more time and a safer condition to secure the airway in a sick child.

 A simpler support device that provides non-invasive humidified high flow nasal cannula is one alternative to the provision of oxygen and is currently utilised safely in adult and paediatric patients.
 The “high flow” delivery of humidified oxygen and air provides moderate support, which reduces the work that the exhausted patient does while breathing in and to help splint the airways open.
 This support is a driving pressure, which is not present during simple mask oxygen therapy.
 If we treat patients early with high flow therapy rather than standard facemask, we may be able to relieve symptoms of breathlessness sooner and avoid worsening of breathing difficulties.READ MORE

 Applying for a grant?
 Make use of our application guidelines, SmartyGrants guide, application templates and other resources to help make the process easier.